History of women in engineering

-Kathleen McNulty (1921–2006), was selected to be one of the original programmers of the ENIAC.
+Kathleen McNulty, Betty Holberton, Marlyn Wescoff, Ruth Lichterman, Betty Jean Jennings and Fran Bilas were the first six programmers of the ENIAC.
 Georgia Tech began to admit women engineering students in 1952.
 The Massachusetts Institute of Technology (MIT) had graduated its first female student, Ellen Swallow Richards (1842–1911), in 1873.
 The École Polytechnique in Paris first began to admit women students in 1972.
 The number of BA/BS degrees in engineering awarded to women in the U.S. increased by 45 percent between 1980 and 1994.
 However, from 1984 to 1994, the number of women graduating with a BA or BS degree in computer science decreased by 23 percent.

 The Afghan Girls Robotics Team made history in 2017, following their love of engineering and robotics to take part in the FIRST Global Challenge in Washington, DC.
 Members of the team, aged 12 to 18, overcame war and other hardships in the quest for national pride and as a symbol of a more Progressive Afghanistan.
 But the overthrowing of the Afghanistan government by the Taliban in August 2021 left the girls on the team fearful for their safety.
 On 21 August 2021 it was reported that nine Afghan girl robotics team members were safe in Qatar, having made it out of Kabul.
 The girls on the team were offered scholarships at 'incredible universities' to pursue their careers in robotics and engineering.